modernweb-dev/rocket/packages/cli/demo/docs/index.md

 ### Small

-No overblown tools and frontend frameworks.
+No overblown tools and front-end frameworks.

 ### Fast

-By shipping html
+By shipping HTML

 ### Simple

-Pure html with little js helpers here and there allows you to debug and enhance where needed.
+Pure HTML with little JavaScript helpers here and there allows you to debug and enhance where needed.

 ### Meta Framework